 Your website has lots of design faults and usability issues.
 Show me a website that doesn’t?
 There is no such thing as a website without usability and design issues.
 Even Amazon and Google have issues with their websites and A/B test to understand how changes influence visitor behaviour.
 This is the nature of any choice architecture.
 Compromises have to be made when designing any website.
 The main unknown factor here is how these decisions influence visitor behaviour and conversion.

-You can employ website design experts to recommend templates and changes to your website.
+Website design experts can review your site and make recommendations based upon experience and what has worked in the past.
 They can employ best practice principles and obtain visitor feedback.
-However, given that every website is its own unique digital ecosystem it is impossible to predict how a change will impact user behaviour and your conversion goals.
-Measurement and testing should be employed to support this approach as otherwise you may not get the improvements in revenues that you anticipate.
+However, given that every website has its own unique digital ecosystem it is impossible to predict how a change will impact user behaviour and your conversion goals.
+Measurement and testing should be employed to support and validate this approach as otherwise you may not get the improvements in revenues that you anticipate.

 This scientific approach is essential for digital marketers as I have come across many instances where a clearly inferior design from a usability perspective results in a higher conversion rate.
 Stakeholders may still want to consider improving the user experience, but unless you run a controlled test you won’t be able to quantify the true costs or benefit of such a change.

-Even if your site has low traffic or conversion rates there are still strategies that may allow you to benefit from A/B testing.
-In his article on how to test and improve your website if your traffic is too low for A/B testing Rich Page suggest setting goals that take visitors towards your primary conversion objective, such as clicks on your call to action or engagement on the page.
+Even if your site has low traffic or a tiny conversion rate there are still strategies that may allow you to benefit from A/B testing.
+In his article how to test and improve your website if your traffic is too low for A/B testing, Rich Page suggest setting goals that take visitors towards your primary conversion objective, such as clicks on your call to action or engagement on the page.

-I was asked to try to improve conversion on a mobile website with relatively low traffic.
-After reviewing the customer journeys I came up with two test ideas, one for new registrations and one for existing users.
-The first test increased first time deposits by around 50% and the second test improved revenues by 26% or over £500,000 a year.
+I was asked to improve conversion on a mobile website with relatively low traffic and small conversion rate.
+After reviewing the customer journey I came up with two test ideas, one for new registrations and one for existing users.
+The first test increased first-time deposits by around 50% and the second test improved revenues by 26% or over £500,000 a year.
 So don’t give up on your low traffic sites.

 We Understand Our Customers: